HassanLaghbi/SysAdmin/Manipulating Floats in Text File/README.md

 # Manipulating Floats in a Text File
 This simple Python script reads a file named "textFile.txt" which contains a mix of strings and floats, multiplies each float by 2 and replaces it with the result of multiplication.
-The script stores the result in a new file named "newTextFile.txt"
+The script stores the result in a new file named "newTextFile.txt".

-### Contents of "textFile.txt"
+### Contents of Original File "textFile.txt"
 ```bash
 5.7,2.9,1.4,0.2,line1
 4.9,3.0,1.4,0.2,line2